 - Thank your campaign team.

-- Consider sending a thank you note to the entire company, and/or recruit a member of your leadership team to send out a thank you.
+- Send a thank you note to the entire company, and/or recruit a member of your leadership team to send out a thank you.

 - Celebrate your success!
 Publicize results and reiterate the impact of gifts via your company newsletter, email or intranet, or at an end-of-campaign celebration event.